What is cyclophosphamide?

 - You should avoid eating grapefruit or drinking grapefruit juice while taking this medicine as it can affect the level of cyclophosphamide in the body.

-- If you are on cyclophosphamide it is recommended that you are not immunised with ‘live’ vaccines such as Zostavax (Herpes zoster), Chicken Pos vaccine, MMR (measles, mumps and rubella), OPV (oral polio virus) or yellow fever.
-Talk to your doctor before receiving any vaccines.
+- If you are on cyclophosphamide it is recommended you should not be immunised with ‘live’ vaccines such as MMR (measles, mumps and rubella), OPV (oral polio virus), BCG (Bacillus Calmette Guerin), Herpes Zoster (Zostavax) or yellow fever.

 - Cyclophosphamide should not be taken during pregnancy or while breastfeeding.
 If you are a woman of child bearing age you should use effective contraception throughout your treatment and for 6 months after stopping the treatment.